ajdillhoff/CSE6363/assignments/assignment1/README.md

 To begin, load the data using `scikit-learn`.
 In order to verify the models that you will create in the following two sections, you will need to take some portion of the dataset and reserve it for testing.
 Randomly select 10% of the dataset, ensuring an even split of each class.
 This will be your **test** set.
 Note that this is different than the random 10% that is taken from the training set when in the `fit` method.
 The rest of the data will serve as your **training** set.

+### 2.2 Training

 Select 4 different combinations of input and output features to use to train 4 different models.
 For example, one model could predict the petal width given petal length and sepal width.
 Another could predict sepal length using only petal features.
 It does not matter which combination you choose as long as you have 4 unique combinations.

-### 2.3 Training

 Your models should be trained using batch gradient descent with a batch size (optional parameter) of 32 using mean squared error as your loss function.

-For each model, train for $n = 100$ steps (optional parameter) OR until the loss on the validation set increases for a number of consecutive epochs determined by an optional parameter `patience` (default to 3).
+For each model, train for $n = 100$ steps (optional parameter) OR until the loss on the validation set increases for a number of consecutive epochs determined by `patience` (default to 3).

 As each model trains, record the loss averaged over the batch size for each **step**.
 A single step is the processing of a single batch.
 One way to save this data is to either return an array from the fit method or save it as an internal class member that can be retrieved after training is complete.